Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Dynamic Pricing

+We test our algorithm on two systems, henceforth the ``small system'' and the ``large system''.
+For each system, we consider a sequence of instances with increasing horizons and initial inventories.

+The small system corresponds to the one-dimensional problem ($n=1$ and $d=1$); in this case we can solve the DP for small enough horizons and directly compute the optimality gap.
+The large system corresponds to a multi-dimensional problem with $n=20$, $d=25$ and $m=3$.
+The DP solution is intractable for the large system, yet we can compute the offline benchmark and compare our algorithm against it.
+The optimality gap, recall, is bounded by the offline vs. \rabbi gap.

-We test our algorithm with a collection of ever larger instances.
-The $k$-th instance has budget $B=6k$ and horizon $T=20k$.
+For the small system, the $k$-th instance has budget $B=6k$ and horizon $T=20k$.
 For each scaling $k$, we run $100,000$ simulations.
-We consider the following primitives: prices are $(1,2,3)$ and the valuation $V_t$ has a an atomic distribution on $(1,2,3)$ with probabilities $(0.3,0.4,0.3)$.
-The instance is chosen such that it is dual degenerate for~\eqref{eq:pricing_lp} (which is known to be hardest setting for heuristic pricing policies).
+We consider the following primitives: prices are $(1,2,3)$ and the private reward $R^t$ has an atomic distribution on $(1,2,3)$ with probabilities $(0.3,0.4,0.3)$.
+The instance is chosen such that it is dual degenerate for~\eqref{eq:pricing_lp} which is supposedly the more difficult case \cite{jasin_pricing}.
+For large system, the parameters were generated randomly and are reported in Appendix~\ref{sec:table}, the $k$-th instance has horizon $T=100k$ and budgets $B_i=10k$ for all $i\in[25]$.

-We consider instances small enough so that we can compute the optimal policy; this endeavour becomes infeasible already for moderate values of $k$ (\rabbi however scales gracefully with $k$ as it only requires re-solving an LP in each period).
+For the small system we consider $k$ small enough (short horizon) so that we can compute the optimal policy; this computation becomes intractable already for moderate values of $k$ (\rabbi however scales gracefully with $k$ as it only requires re-solving an LP in each period).
 In~\cref{fig:numeric} (LEFT) we display the gap between the optimal solution and both the \rabbi and \off's value.
-We observe two important things: (i) the \off benchmark outperforms the optimal (as it should), but by a rather small margin, and (ii) \rabbi has a constant regret (i.e., independent of $k$) relative to \off, and hence constant optimality gap.
+We make two observations: (i) the \off benchmark outperforms the optimal (as it should), but by a rather small margin, and (ii) \rabbi has a constant regret (i.e., independent of $k$) relative to \off, and hence constant optimality gap.
 In contrast, a full information benchmark would outperform the optimal by too much to be useful.
-We note that although in the figure, \rabbi occasionally outperforms the DP, this is a result of the simulation randomness.